Skip to content

 4. Different mindfulness techniques

-5. Conclusion: your personal path to mindfulness
+5. Conclusion: Your personal path to mindfulness

 Introduction & Definition

-Or to put it more formally:
+Or to put it a bit more formally:

 How does mindfulness work?

-How do I become more mindful?
+How can I become more mindful now?

 ...